boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 author: Franz-Josef Grosch
 ---

 The Blech module system supports modular programming for reactive, embedded, safety-critical applications.
 With the languages used in this domain today, we rely on coding conventions, programming idioms and the physical code structure to organize software in a modular way.
 This is difficult and error prone.
 As a consequence today's systems are more monolithic than modular.

-Blech's synchronous paradigm together with the module system enables and supports modular programming.
+Blech's synchronous paradigm together with the upcoming module system enables and supports modular programming.
 It has the following properties:

 - Module implementations encapsulate code.
 - Modules are namespaces for code entities.
 - Module interfaces are automatically generated from implementations and their import/export declarations.
 - Module interfaces hide implementation details.
-- The import hierarchy is always a directed acylic graph, leading to a layered hierarchical structure.
+- The import hierarchy is always a directed acylic graph, supporting a layered modular software structure.
 - Every layer is separately testable and reusable.
 - The compiler recursively compiles programs and modules along the dependency hierarchy.
 - Optionally importing all implementation details allows for white-box testing.